Miss New Caledonia

 Miss New Caledonia (Miss Nouvelle-Calédonie) is a French beauty pageant which selects a representative for the Miss France national competition from the sui generis overseas collectivity of New Caledonia.
 The first Miss New Caledonia was crowned in 1952, although the pageant was not held regularly until 1980.
 Until 2007, the competition was known as Miss Caledonia (Miss Calédonie).

-The current Miss New Caledonia is Océane Le Goff, who was crowned Miss New Caledonia 2022 on 17 September 2022.
+The current Miss New Caledonia is Juliette Collet, who was crowned Miss New Caledonia 2025 on 6 September 2025.
 One woman from New Caledonia has been crowned Miss France: